-Revenue passengers measured by each flight segment flown.
-The number of scheduled miles flown by revenue passengers.
-The number of seats available for passengers multiplied by the number of scheduled miles those seats are flown.
-Revenue passenger miles divided by available seat miles.
-The average revenue received for each revenue passenger flown.
-Includes operating expense special items noted in (2).
-These special items represented 0.16, (0.11), 0.25, (0.36) and 0.00 cents of operating cost per available seat mile in each of the five years, respectively.
-Excludes aircraft that were removed from service.
-The average number of hours per day that an aircraft flown in revenue service is operated (from gate departure to gate arrival).
+4. Revenue passengers measured by each flight segment flown.

+5. The number of scheduled miles flown by revenue passengers.

+6. The number of seats available for passengers multiplied by the number of scheduled miles those seats are flown.

+7. Revenue passenger miles divided by available seat miles.

+8. The average revenue received for each revenue passenger flown.

+9. Includes operating expense special items noted in (2).
+These special items represented 0.16, (0.09), 0.31, (0.36) and 0.00 cents of operating cost per available seat mile in each of the five years, respectively.